MAINFRAME COMPUTING - 2022/3

-- SMEs running weekly 4 hour “workshop” sessions face-to-face at the University.
-These typically involve 3 hours of presentations and an hour of practical investigation with a “live” mainframe system, IBM's European University hub mainframe “Zeus”.
+- SMEs running weekly workshop sessions face-to-face at the University.
+These typically involve ~3 hours of presentations and an hour of practical investigation with a “live” mainframe system, IBM's European University hub mainframe “Zeus”.

-- 24/7 access to Zeus from any internet-connected system to enable further investigation, and teavching materials via IBM’s Moodle-based materials.
+- 24/7 access to Zeus from any internet-connected system to enable further investigation, and teaching materials via IBM’s Moodle-based materials.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: COM3015